Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 Fee per entry: $175 for members, $235 for non-members

-Winning entries will be recognized nationally and awarded Gold Medallions at the NSPRA 2022 National Seminar in Chicago.
+Winning entries are recognized nationally and awarded Gold Medallions at the NSPRA National Seminar each year.

 What programs/projects/campaigns are eligible for entry?